How to say “today” in japanese

 - kyou – 今日 (きょう) : a noun meaning ‘today’ in Japanese.

-The meaning of “kyou” is simple and clear.
+The meaning of “kyou” is very simple and clear.
 To understand this word more clearly, however, let me explain its kanji characters in detail, one by one.

-“Kyou” in kanji
+Kyou in kanji

 The kanji expression of “kyou” consists of the following two characters:

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the words they form.
 Actually, here, we could get the better understanding of “kyou” through the detailed kanji check above.

 Then, let me explain how to use “kyou” through the example sentence below.